Getting to Know GIRFEC: what Getting it Right for Every Child means for Children and Young People who are disabled or living with long term conditions

 About the Project

-disabled children and those living with long term conditions and their parents and carers.
+Our project is aimed at raising awareness of Getting It Right For Every Child (GIRFEC) for disabled children and those living with long term conditions and their parents and carers.

-this feedback to help inform GIRFEC guidance and practice, promoting the voice of children and young people and their parents and carers.
+We will collate feedback from those who participate in GIRFEC information sessions and provide reports to the Scottish Government on this feedback to help inform GIRFEC guidance and practice, promoting the voice of children and young people and their parents and carers.

 Meet the Team